 le·yen·zal ['lejənzal] (לײענזאַל) – n.
 (Yiddish) a reading room

 With the exception of these few introductory pages in English, all of our materials are entirely in Yiddish.
 The reasons for this are twofold: First, because our lecturers and readers reside in North America, South America, Israel, and Europe, Yiddish truly is the only lingua franca shared by all of users.
-Publishing a website in Yiddish both facilitates international collaboration among Yiddish scholars and provides students with an extra opportunity to hone their language skills.
+Publishing a website in Yiddish facilitates international collaboration among Yiddish scholars and provides students with an extra opportunity to hone their language skills.

 Isaac L. Bleaman